TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 18/Judges 18.16.md

 ---

-And the six hundred men girt with their weapons of war, who were of the children of Dan, stood by the entrance of the gate.
+The six hundred men girt with their weapons of war, who were of the children of Dan, stood by the entrance of the gate.